shakacode/react_on_rails/README.md

 When you use a "generator function" to create react components (or renderedHtml on the server), or you used shared redux stores, you get two params passed to your function that creates a React component:

 1. `props`: Props that you pass in the view helper of either `react_component` or `redux_store`
 2. `railsContext`: Rails contextual information, such as the current pathname.
-You can customize this in your config file.
+You can customize this in your config file. **Note**: The `railsContext` is not related to the concept of a ["context" for React components](https://facebook.github.io/react/docs/context.html#how-to-use-context).

 This parameters (`props` and `railsContext`) will be the same regardless of either client or server side rendering, except for the key `serverSide` based on whether or not you are server rendering.